INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

-But if you had an option to do something with them, even one-off thing, would you do it?
+But if you had an option to do something with them, even a one-off thing, would you do it?

 Bruce Kulick: I get where you’re going with your question.
 And I can’t really predict Paul and Gene.
-I was aware there could of have been the opportunity to have me play with them on the Kruise.
+I was aware there could have been the opportunity to have me play with them on the Kruise.
 Maybe just be asked acoustically to play.
 They didn’t ask, and I was relieved in a way.
 I know the fans could expect it, but the focus for me on the cruise was to do a great set with my brother, and I knew the value of that was strong enough without breaking into the inner circle of the four current members of KISS.
-I can see Gene inviting me on a solo gig, and naturally, Paul’s Soul Station, being so unique wouldn’t maybe work with me sitting in.
+I can see Gene inviting me on a solo gig, and naturally, Paul’s Soul Station, being so unique, wouldn’t maybe work with me sitting in.
 I love that project he has, and I know it means something to him.
 It’s like when I do the jazzy stuff with my wife.
-Everyone has their story with KISS, but you’re asking that big question, would they be willing to make some kind of end, some final concert that could include me or even other former members.
+Everyone has their story with KISS, but you’re asking that big question, would they be willing to make some kind of end, some final concert that could include even other former members or me.
 I have no idea really how it would happen.
 I played great what those guys.
 I respect them, but it’s their decision.

 They’re not doing many songs from your era nowadays, but they did “Every Time I Look At You” acoustically on the Kruise.